guarani/guarani/README.md

 ## 🗺 About Me

 - 🇦🇺 I'm Australian, based in Paraguay, and I speak both English and Spanish fluently
-- 🇵🇾 My GitHub username, `guarani`, comes from Paraguay's official Guaraní language
+- 🇵🇾 My GitHub username, `guarani`, comes from Paraguay's Guaraní language

 ---